Stream Restoration - May 2020

 The project will restore a stream below the Foxes and Graylin Woods subdivisions.
 These subdivisions were developed prior to modern stormwater management requirements and subsequently erosion in the two stream segments is significant.
 A Stormwater Local Assistance Fund (SLAF) grant application was submitted to the DEQ in February 2017.
 A 50% matching grant of $202,689 was awarded to James City County for the project.
-The site plan has been reviewed by all agencies and is ready for resubmittal in July 2018.
-Homeowners in both the Foxes Subdivision and Graylin Wood Subdivisions are aware of the project and easement acquisition is underway.
+The site plan has been reviewed by all agencies and is ready for resubmittal.
+Homeowners in both the Foxes Subdivision and Graylin Wood Subdivisions are aware of the project but easement acquisition is taking longer than expected.

 - Design Plans - Second submittal October 2018

 - Construction - December 2020